Eugene Off-Highway Vehicles

 Do I need a special license?

-- Jan.
-1, 2014: All riders must have an ATV Safety Education Card
+- As of Jan.
+1, 2014 all riders must have a valid ATV Safety Education Card.

 - Operators with a suspended or revoked drivers license may not operate any class ATV.